jgiacomini/Tiny.RestClient/README.md

 All request can throw 3 exceptions :

 * ConnectionException : thrown when the request can't reach the server
+* HttpException : thrown when the server has invalid error code
-* HttpException : thrown when the request can't reach the server TODO finish this part
+* DeserializeException : thrown when the deserializer can't deserialize the response

+TODO finish this part